ryoshu404/ryoshu404/README.md

 **[Statica](https://github.com/ryoshu404/statica)** - A format-agnostic static analysis pipeline in Python.
 Extracts hashes, strings, and IOC patterns from files and produces structured JSON output designed for automated security workflows and analysis pipelines.

+**[gorelate (In Development)](https://github.com/ryoshu404/gorelate)** - A threat intel pipeline in Go that ingests, normalizes, and queries indicators of compromise across public feeds

 ---

 ## 🚧 Up Next